inpaunova/Inroduction-to-Software-Engineering/README.md

 # Inroduction-to-Software-Engineering
-Final project for the Introduction to Software Engineering course
+Final project for the Introduction to Software Engineering course - Software Requirements Specification of CHEAPY